 This phase suggests an optimal cloud strategy and roadmap based upon an appropriate platform selection (IaaS, PaaS, and SaaS) and cost-benefit analysis.

-Cloud Migration Assessment
+Oracle Cloud Assessment

-After the application, the portfolio has been assessed and your organization has made the decision on Migrating EBS to OCI (IaaS+PaaS), there are still remaining decisions to be made regarding the migration process.
+After the application, the portfolio has been assessed and your organization has made the decision on Migrating ERP to OCI (IaaS+PaaS), there are still remaining decisions to be made regarding the migration process.
 A cloud migration assessment takes the cloud readiness assessment further, providing tangible solutions to migrating applications to the cloud.

 - Define an end-to-end strategy that takes into consideration your business objectives as well as the impact of cloud migration on IT operations